pizza-cucina/pizza-cucina.github.io/_pages/deals.md

 ---

+===

-# Wednesday Night, Pizza Night
+## Wednesday Night, Pizza Night

-Are you craving pizza?
-Then come on in or give us a call on Wednesday to recieve a 30% discount on our delicious fresh pizza.
+Are you craving our fresh pizza?
+Then come on in or give us a call on Wednesday to recieve a 30% discount on our delicious pizza.

+===